Cross-Border Impact Assessment 2017

 Read the full dossier

-Analysis of non-resident workers in the Netherlands as of 1 December 2014.
-The purpose of the research is to provide an estimate of the potential cross-border impact of qualifying foreign tax liability (90% rule), which entered into force on 1 January 2015.
+Dossier analyses the population of non-resident workers in the Netherlands as of 1 December 2014 to estimate the potential cross-border impact of the qualifying foreign taxpayer obligation ("90% rule") that came into force on 1 January 2015.

 Read the full dossier